Add validations and review rules

 - Use status labels that are meaningful to operators, not just generic placeholders.

-- Owner notification templates help you receive clearer handoff messages when a new submission arrives.
+- Owner notification — what you receive when a new submission arrives.

 Related guides